 The story centers on Eve, a young girl born in the Chinese lunar Year of the Fire Horse.
 According to Chinese astrology, women born in this year are believed to be headstrong, independent, and destined for hardship.
 This belief casts a long shadow over Eve's life, influencing her family's expectations and her own self-perception.

 The film explores Eve's attempts to reconcile her Chinese heritage with her Canadian upbringing.
 Her parents, devout Buddhists, try to instill in her the values and traditions of their homeland.
-However, Eve is also drawn to the allure of Western culture, particularly Catholicism, which she encounters through her school and her friendships.
+Still, Eve is also drawn to the allure of Western culture, particularly Catholicism, which she encounters through her school and her friendships.

 Trends and Latest Developments